 God sold the Israelites into the hands of Jabin, a Canaanite king who reigned in Hazor, a city located approximately 12 miles north of the Sea of Galilee.
 It was once a major Canaanite city that was defeated and destroyed (by fire) at the hand of Joshua.
 Later on, the Canaanites returned and rebuilt the city, making it a royal city.
 Hazor was located in the territory of Naphtali, which explains why Barak was commanded to gather troops from Naphtali and Zebulun (verse 6).
 It also should be noted that “Jabin” is a dynastic title, like “Pharaoh” and “Abimelech.”
 This explains why the name “Jabin” can occur earlier in Joshua 11 and then again in our text, years later.

 Sisera was the commander of Jabin’s military forces, and thus he becomes more prominent in our text.
 He is said to live in Harosheth Haggoyim, a place whose location is uncertain.
 (We do know that the word “Haggoyim” means “of the Gentiles,” which is thus translated in some versions.)
-It appears that he carried out his task with the kind of zeal which justified cruel oppression.
+It appears that he carried out his task with the kind of zeal that justified cruel oppression.
 The reader should bear this in mind when he or she is tempted to react to the “cruelty and violence” of Jael.
 And here, once again, we encounter the dreaded iron chariots of the enemy.
 Sisera’s army had 900 such chariots to employ against the Israelites.
 I am told that these chariots were used to run down the opponent, and I have little doubt that Sisera had made use of his chariots in this manner on previous occasions.
 No wonder the Israelites were terrified.
 Sisera had terrorized the Israelites for 20 years, prompting them to finally cry out to the Lord for help.
 For some reason, the author does not say that God “raised up” either Deborah or Barak, or both, yet it seems apparent that He did so.

 We should note one more piece of background information which is not found in chapter 4, but is described for us in the song of Deborah in chapter 5: